xinwenfu/VChat_TRUN/README.md

 	<img src="Images/I1b.png" width = 200>

 2. Attach VChat: There are two options!
+Please use the second option.
-   1. When the VChat is already Running
+   1. (Optional) When the VChat is already Running
         1. Click File -> Attach

 			<img src="Images/I2a.png" width=200>